 Interest revenue is recognised using the effective interest method, which for floating rate financial assets is the rate inherent in the instrument.

 Other Revenue

-Other revenue including credit card surcharges received in the year are recognised upon receipt.
+Other revenue including credit card surcharges, right to information fees, disciplinary costs and jury service allowance received in the year are recognised upon receipt.